 What Is a Proxy Server?

 A proxy server forwards requests between a web browser and the requested website.
-When requests for restricted resources access the BOL proxy server, it will appear to originate from the UCLA campus.
-The BOL proxy server currently provides access to IP restricted websites.
+When requests for restricted resources access the proxy server, it will appear to originate from the UCLA campus.
+The UCLA proxy server currently provides access to IP restricted websites.

 Access to some of UCLA's Web content is restricted solely to UCLA IP addresses because of licensing and/or copyright agreements such as California Digital Library content and UCLA Library electronic journals.
 To use these services you must access them from a computer with a UCLA IP address.
 Users who are utilizing other Internet Service Providers (ISP) to remotely access restricted content do not have a UCLA IP address and are therefore denied access, unless a proxy server is used to reach the restricted content.

-Currently, the BOL proxy server is open to all students, faculty, and staff members that have a eligible UCLA Logon ID.
-The proxy server will require you to provide your UCLA Logon ID and password before allowing
+Currently, the proxy server is open to all students, faculty, and staff members that have a eligible UCLA Logon ID.
+The proxy server will require you to provide your UCLA Logon ID and password.

 Configuring Your Computer to Access the Proxy Server